mountainai/cavt/README.md

 ## Video Transformer for Engagement Prediction Task - PyTorch
-Implementation of the Class Attention in Video Transformer
+Implementation of the Class Attention in Video Transformer(CavT)

 ### Usage
 Step 1: Download model files from googledriver/baidu and put them optimal_checkpoint folder.